 Substitutions and Variations

-- Omit the prosciutto for no meat
+- Omit the the meat.

 - I use this gluten-free sourdough If you use regular sourdough the slices are much larger, so start with half the slices.

-- For grain-free, skip the bread cubes, it is just not as thick
+- For grain-free, skip the bread cubes, it is just not as thick.

 - If you have mixed dietary preferences in your home, you can use the crisped Prosciutto as a garnish instead of cooked in so each person can choose.
+Same for the cheese.

 Recipe Instructions